joakimstrandell/bedrock/README.md

 5. Access WP admin at `http://example.com/wp/wp-admin`.

-## WordPress Plugins
+## Plugins and Core
-New plugins should always be installed via Composer on your development machine, never install or update plugins via WP Admin or Inifnite WP.
+New plugins and core updates should always be installed via Composer on your development machine. **Never install or update plugins/core via WP Admin or any other graphical user interface!**

 Plugins available in the public [WordPress Packagist](https://wpackagist.org/) are installed using the following command:

 	composer require wpackagist-plugin/plugin-name

-When plugins have been installed, updated and tested on your local machine, commit all changes and push to your shared respository.
-After that you can pull changes to staging and run `composer install` to test.
-After that you can pull changes to production.
+When new plugins have been **installed**, **updated** and **tested** on your **development machine**, commit all changes and push to the projects shared respository.
+After that you can pull changes to Staging and run `composer install`.
+If tested OK on Staging you can pull changes to Live and run `composer install`.

-## WordPress Core

-Try to always run composer update or require on your development machine and the commit and push those changes to the projects repository.
+This means that you should avoid running `composer update` on Staging or Live.
+If you do this you **must** commit all changes and push to the projects shared respository so that all environments can be synced.